Installing the Columbia Precision Tang Peep Sight

 Installing the Columbia Precision Tang Peep Sight on New Winchesters

 The Winchester New Models of 1886, 1892 and 1895 all have a thumb safety on the upper tang.
-Columbia Precision makes a sight base especially tailored to accommodate this safety.
-One is slotted to allow access to the safety through the sight base (‘86).
-Another, (for the 1892 and 1895) is shortened and does not interfere with the safety.
-However, some care must be taken in drilling and tapping the front mounting screw hole, as it is not cut at the factory like pre-war Winchesters.
-These bases have limited availability.
+Columbia Precision makes a sight base especially tailored to accommodate this safety on the Model 1886.
+It is slotted to allow access to the safety through the sight base.
+For the 1892 and 1895 a base will need to be shortened so as to not interfere with the safety.
+Care must be taken in drilling and tapping the front mounting screw hole, as it is not cut at the factory like pre-war Winchesters.

 Tang Peep Sight Elevation/Windage Calibration, Aperture